prisma/prisma-examples/optimize/starter/README.md

 1. Run `npm start` from project root.
 1. Open the demo app @ http://localhost:5174 in the browser.
 Perform a bunch of actions - add a Todo, mark a Todo as complete, delete a Todo, etc.
 1. Go back to the Optimize dashboard and click the "Stop recording" button.
-1. Enjoy some sweet queries, groups, and most importantly recommendations with our friendly _Ask Justin_ AI chat.
+1. Enjoy some sweet queries, groups, and most importantly recommendations with our friendly AI chat.